jdiopen/jdiopen.github.io/README.md

 Follow us on [Twitter](https://twitter.com/JDI_Open) for event updates and open science content!

 ### Upcoming events
-- **15/10/18 1-2PM in the teaching room: Open Science Q&A.** Bring all your questions and concerns regarding open science to our first session of the academic year!
+- **15/10/18 1-2PM in the teaching room: Introduction to Open Science and Q&A.** Bring all your questions and concerns regarding open science to our first session of the academic year!
 A great opportunity to get acquainted if you have missed our previous sessions.
+- **29/10/18 The responsible use of p-values and an introduction to power analysis**
+- **12/11/18 Open Science for your career**
+- **26/11/18 Sharing code, sharing data**
+- **10/12/18 Open Access Publishing: Opportunities and Challenges**

 ### News
 - Together with the [GRIEVANCE project](https://www.grievance-erc.com/) we are running a survey on **open science & terrorism studies**.
 If you are a terrorism researcher, please consider participating [here](https://www.soscisurvey.de/openscience_terrorismstudies/).